 - Maintain an environment of strict confidentiality, and;

 - Provide Partner Families a mutual support system, educational opportunities, and a form for discussions pertaining to home ownership and maintenance, all for the purpose of helping families to break the poverty cycle and become independent.

 Habitat for Humanity requires applicant families to thoroughly understand the financial commitment they are undertaking by becoming a Partner Family.
-Through an application hosted by our partner Verify, Habitat for Humanity Prince Edward-Hastings will be able to tell if an Applicant’s income is within range to afford a fair market value home.
-Even though our mortgages require no down payments and charge 0% interest, they will still require your family to carry payments that will be 25% of your gross family income (line 15000 on your Notice of Assessment).
+Through an application hosted by our partner VeriFast, Habitat for Humanity Prince Edward-Hastings will be able to tell if an Applicant’s income is within range to afford a fair market value home.
+Even though our mortgages require no down payments and charge a preferred interest rate, they will still require your family to carry payments that will be 25% of your gross family income (line 15000 on your Notice of Assessment).
 Any applicant 19+, and not in school must declare their income.
 The Habitat for Humanity homeownership program is a hand up; not a handout.